Nazism in the Americas: After World War II

-The Office of Special Investigations estimated around ten thousand Nazi war criminals entered the United States from Eastern Europe after the conclusion of World War II.
+In the 1980s, the Office of Special Investigations estimated around ten thousand Nazi war criminals entered the United States from Eastern Europe after the conclusion of World War II, albeit the number has since been determined to have been much smaller.
 Some were brought in Operation Paperclip, a project to bring German scientists and engineers to the U.S. Most Nazi collaborators entered the United States through the 1948 and 1950 Displaced Persons Acts and the Refugee Relief Act of 1953.
-Supporters of the acts showed only a slight awareness of the possibility of Nazi war criminals' entering the United States through them.
+Supporters of the acts exhibited only slight awareness that Nazi war criminals would exploit the legislation to enter the United States.
 Most of the supporters' concern was about disallowing known communists from entering.
 This shift of focus was likely due to the pressures of the Cold War in the years after World War II, when the United States focused on countering Soviet communism more than Nazism.

-During the 1950s, several investigations into suspected Nazi war criminals were conducted by the Immigration and Naturalization Service, but no official trials came from these investigations.
+During the 1950s, the Immigration and Naturalization Service conducted several investigations into suspected Nazi war criminals.
+No official trials came from these investigations.
 The Holocaust and the possibility of Nazi collaborators living in the country entered the national discussion in the 1960s with the trial of Adolf Eichmann, accusations of war criminals during Soviet war crimes trials, and a series of articles published by Charles R. Allen detailing the presence of Nazi war criminals living in the U.S. The federal government began to focus on uncovering Nazi war criminals remaining in the country.

 Public awareness of the Holocaust and remaining Nazi war criminals increased in the 1970s.
 Many cases made headline news.
-The case of Hermine Braunsteiner-Ryan, who was the first Nazi war criminal to be extradited from the United States, received widespread media coverage.
-The case triggered the Immigration and Naturalization Service to further locate Nazi collaborators.
+The case of Hermine Braunsteiner-Ryan, the first Nazi war criminal to be extradited from the United States, received widespread media coverage.
+The case triggered the Immigration and Naturalization Service to locate Nazi collaborators further.
 By the late 1970s, INS addressed thousands of cases, and the U.S. government formed the Office of Special Investigations, which was dedicated to locating Nazi war criminals in the United States.

 Neo-Nazism emerged as an ideology during this time, seeking to revive and implement Nazi ideology.
 Neo-Nazis seek to employ their ideology to promote hatred and white supremacy, attack racial and ethnic minorities, and create a fascist state.
-Neo-Nazism is a global phenomenon, with organized representation in many countries and international networks.
+Neo-Nazism is a global phenomenon with organized representation in many countries and international networks.
 It borrows elements from Nazi doctrine, including ultranationalism, racism, xenophobia, ableism, homophobia, anti-Romanyism, antisemitism, anti-communism, and creating a Fourth Reich.
 Holocaust denial is common in neo-Nazi circles.

 In the United States, organizations such as the American Nazi Party, the National Alliance and White Aryan Resistance were formed during the second half of the 20th century.
 The National Alliance founded in the 1970s by William Luther Pierce, author of The Turner Diaries, was the largest and most active neo-Nazi group in the United States in the 1990s.